Q: How do I rent the studio?

 Q: I have seen other photographers “shoot-and-burn” (provide very low cost digital images, only).
 How come they can do it and you can't/won't?

 A: I think that we could all agree that there is no ‘perceived’ value in a digital file in-and-of-itself.
 However, this very low cost perception does not accurately represent the business reality of the costs required to produce the file.
 Only being presented with the resulting no cost/low cost digital file does not sufficiently translate the actual costs to produce the digital information.
 Epic-Exposure sets prices such that we can cover our production costs and include a reasonable profit margin so that we (operating as a legitimate tax paying business) can afford to conduct business.
 In contrast to a digital file, professionally printed media is a great visual tool that helps to level-set the perception gap (the gap between the actual cost of producing the resultant image as a legitimate business and the implied value of the resulting image as experienced by the customer).
 The value of an Internet link to a digital file (regardless of the quality of the file) is a form of commerce that is expected to be very low in cost as this digital medium is commonplace.
 However, when viewing and holding a 30x40 inch mounted professional print the experience goes from casual commonplace to mind blowing exceptional.
 The digital information can be identical… but the experience is very, very, different.
 Providing professional prints that blow customers minds more accurately aligns the perceived cost of production to the real cost of production in a way that is more clearly understood and accepted.
 There are exactly ZERO real and sustainable businesses that deliver only digital files at pennies on the dollar.
-If you insist on digital files only we will certainly deliver just that.
-But the price of the resulting digital information (with or without the associated print) will be the same – because the majority of costs are in the production of the digital information, not the form of output.
+The vast majority of costs are in the production of the digital information, not the form of output.

 Q: What is the smallest print (least expensive) I can get?

 A: Depends on the shoot.
-However, as a general rule we will not provide prints smaller than 13 x19 (inches).
-The minimum cost of such a print is $180.00 (US).
-Prints are mounted on 3/16” foam core backing to preserve finish.
+However, as a general rule we will not provide prints smaller than 16 x24 (inches).
+Our prints will always be mounted prior to delivery in order to preserve the condition and finish of the image.
 Please see the graphic at the bottom of this page for example print sizes and prices.

 Q: What lights and modifiers are available?